Consumer Protection Strategy

 Support and Treatment for Problem Gamblers

-We want all consumers requiring treatment to be aware of the options available to them.
-We engage with organisations addressing problem gambling in the UK through GamCare and the GambleAware.
+We continue to strive to ensure that all consumers requiring treatment are aware of the options available to them by raising awareness through our communications channels, Contact Centre colleagues and on our products.
+We engage with organisations addressing problem gambling in the UK through GamCare and GambleAware.

 Support for Winners

 As well as being a time of extreme excitement and happiness, suddenly winning a substantial sum of money can be an overwhelming and emotional experience for many people.
-For winners over £500,000, a private banking representative can visit them at home, and we also arrange for a panel of independent legal and financial experts to offer impartial advice.
+We have a dedicated team of Winners Advisors who can provide appropriate sources of legal and financial advice for winners of £50,000 or more.
+For winners of over £1m, a private banking representative can visit them at home, and we also arrange for a panel of independent legal and financial experts to offer impartial advice.
 To aid the winner with their life changing transition a life coach is also available.